Welcome to the London, Kent, Surrey and Sussex

 Introduction to London and KSS School of Public Health

-The London and Kent, Surrey and Sussex School of Public Health offers a range of exciting opportunities which you might expect with the capital and surrounding areas.
-These include access to rural, urban and inner-city areas with local government, with diversity, inequalities and high profile public health at their centre.
-In addition, we offer experiences at the very centre of government, regional government, world renowned research and academic departments, five health protection teams which include two major airports plus the numerous entry points on the coast within our area.
+The London School of Public Health offers a range of exciting opportunities which you might expect with the capital.
+These include access to suburban, urban and inner-city areas with local government, with diversity, inequalities and high-profile public health at their centre.
+In addition, we offer experiences at the very centre of government, regional government, world renowned research and academic departments, several health protection teams which includes two major airports.

 The School has more than 120 trainees, and presently offers programmes at prestigious teaching centres across our area.